neuefische/web-exercises/sessions/js-modern-syntax/destructuring-objects_solution/README.md

-# Destructuring Objects
+# JS Modern Syntax: Destructuring Objects

-In this challenge, you will destructure objects.
+In this challenge, you’ll practice destructuring objects in JavaScript.

-The exact task can be found in the respective exercises in the `./index.js` file.
+## Tasks

+Switch to the `./index.js` file to start the exercises.
+Each task is detailed within the file.

 ## Hints

-- Use the variable names given in the task to destructure the given object.
+- Use the variable names provided in each task to destructure the given object correctly.
-- The value can correspond to a simple data type as well as to an object.
+- Values to be destructured may include simple data types as well as nested objects.
-- Make sure to export the variable you have declared in order to make the tests work.
+- Ensure you export each declared variable as instructed to allow the tests to function properly.

-Please switch to the `./index.js` file to start the exercises.
-You will find the exact tasks there.

-## Development
+## Notes

 > ❗️ This project is JavaScript only.
 Please check the browser console (<kbd>⌥</kbd><kbd>⌘</kbd><kbd>I</kbd>) for the output or run the tests to see the results.

-### Local Development
+## Development

 To work locally, please install the dependencies using `npm i` first.